 Strong winds toppled trees and power lines, temporarily closed major roads and knocked out power to stoplights, complicating the Monday morning commute.

 One man died Sunday afternoon when a massive evergreen tree fell on his car in Seward Park in south Seattle.
+He was later identified as 42-year-old Eric Medalle of Seattle.
 A toddler in the vehicle was taken to a Seattle hospital with minor injuries.

 Passenger train service between Seattle and Everett has been temporarily suspended after a mudslide south of Mukilteo covered railroad tracks.